The 7-step guide to the app making process

 Want to learn more?

-Once you’ve laid the groundwork for your app, make sure that you dedicate sufficient time in your app making process to get the UI design right early on.
-The UI is potentially the most crucial component of a mobile app.
+Once you’ve laid the groundwork for your app creation, make sure that you dedicate sufficient time in your app making process to get the UI design right early on.
+The UI is potentially the most crucial component of an app for mobile devices.
 It doesn’t matter how sophisticated your software is if no one can figure out how to use it.
 If you want to design a great user interface, you have to look beyond the superficial characteristics, like colors and logos, and focus on the cumulative impact on your users’ thoughts and feelings.

 Principles of UI design